reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 $ docker-compose restart tor
 ```

-Once restarted, in the tor data volume you will find a folder for the hidden service.
-If you look inside, you will find a file with the hostname assigned to the service.
+Next, in the tor data volume you will find a folder for each hidden service.
+If you look inside, you will find a file with the hostname assigned.

 For this example, the hostname assigned to the `btc-rpc-explorer` service is `vpu4f4pyyp4zruhllacgymj3qg67mgkwu5o37e3g2ad2un3rufew5xqd.onion` and is accessible from anywhere through the tor network.